akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold shook his head, but his eyes were bright.
 He turned to Henry.
 “The lad has been a help at Stanwey, sire.
 Mended the goose pen without being asked.
 Helped the reeve with a cart.
 Asks about the crops, the tenants.”
 He smiled, a rare thing.
 “A man’s character shows in small things.”

 Henry nodded slowly.
 “Small things, yes.
 But not only small things.”
-He leaned back, his eyes distant for a moment, remembering.
+He leant back, his eyes distant for a moment, remembering.

 *He thought of Godfrey – the quiet one who had ridden into the Welsh hills, sat in the chieftain’s hall, and spoken calmly until they agreed to terms.
 He had not been told to do it; he had simply seen what was needed and acted.*